ancorp134/File-Sharing-App/README.md

 # Dropit

 A Platform in which user can shares files with their friends.
 In Dropit , user can share a files having size less than 5MB.
-A url is generated for uploaded files and this url can be used to download files at reciever end.
+A url is generated for uploaded files and this url can be used to download files at a reciever end.

 Languages and Tools :- HTML , CSS , JavaScript , Python , Django RestFramework etc.